 While seller financing is an option to finance the purchase of a business, it is a funding option that is all about negotiation.
 If you aren’t comfortable negotiating, make sure you are working with someone who is or plan on exploring other funding options.
 The terms will change from deal to deal and it is critical you have your basis covered.

 How to Get Started with Seller Financing & Where to Find Resources

-Seller financing is an option that has plenty of nuances and will change from deal to deal, so take the time to read The Basics of Seller Financing and The Dos and Dont’s of Seller Financing.
-These articles will provide more detail around essential elements of a seller financed deal, as well as what seller financing looks like from the seller’s side.
+Seller financing is an option that has plenty of nuances and will change from deal to deal, so take the time to read The Dos and Dont’s of Seller Financing.
+This article will provide more detail around essential elements of a seller financed deal, as well as what seller financing looks like from the seller’s side.

 If you know seller financing is an option you will need to or want to include, you will want to focus your business search.
 Business listing sites such as BizBuySell.com have a checkbox under more search options that will allow you to filter your business search to only show business where seller financing is offered.

 Once you have a business you are interested purchasing, make sure to consult your business attorney and CPA as you negotiate the terms of the deals.
 If you are just getting started, sites like RocketLawyer, LegalZoom and Avvo can be great resources as you work through some of the basic documents like the letter of interest, deal contract, promissory note and bill of sale.